 COVID-19 poses a hurdle because of new social distancing and sanitization requirements:

-Office organization can be an issue - you need space to move around and collaborate without disrupting others.
+Office organization can be an issue.
+You need a work setting with space to move around and collaborate without disrupting others.

 Square footage does not need to be a limiting factor!
 Collaboration can be done in board rooms, lunch tables anywhere.
 And if you introduce desk booking, everyone will know which spaces are being utilized at specific times.
 This allows employees to easily plan for collaboration or specific activities.

 Activity-based working is the future of the modern office.
 It’s easy to understand why: happier, healthier employees are more productive employees, increasing employee satisfaction.
 A flexible environment is the future of work.
 The benefits of activity-based working ideally complement this new concept of hybrid.
 With a bit of planning right now, your employees could be returning to a responsive, adaptive, modern office environment, and a workplace strategy that benefits the way they work.

 Photos: Matthew Henry, LinkedIn Sales Navigator, Unsplash, Humphrey Muleba, OSS